coderolls/coderolls-blog/_posts/java-basic/2021-03-02-convert-double-to-int.md

 intValue: 82
 ```

-The problem with the typecasting is that it will truncate the value after the decimal point.
+The problem with the typecasting is that it will **truncate the value after the decimal point**.
 It will not round it.

 In the case of 82.14, we will get an int value of 82, which looks ok.
 But when we have a double value like 82.99, we will get only 82 and loss the 0.99 that is ~1.